relaxound/relaxound_12/odoo_woo_connect/README.rst

 1. Synchronise all the products.

-2. Synchronise all the product images.

-3. Synchronise all the product attributes.
+2. Synchronise all the products attributes.

-4. Synchronise all the product tags.

-5. Synchronise all the product coupons.

-6. Synchronise all the product categories.
+3. Synchronise all the categories.

-7. Synchronise all the customers.
+4. Synchronise all the customers.

-8. Synchronise all the sales orders.
+5. Synchronise all the sales orders.

-9. Synchronise all the taxes.